 The applied ice drift and concentration data is provided by the European Space Agency (ESA) via the Center for Satellite Exploitation and Research (CERSAT) at the Institut Francais de Recherche pour d'Exploitation de la Mer (IFREMER), France.
 The motion fields are based on a combination of drift vectors estimated from scatterometer (SeaWinds/QuikSCAT and ASCAT/MetOp) and radiometer (Special Sensor Microwave Imager, SSM/I) data.
 They are available with a grid size of 62.5 km and have a temporal resolution of 3 days.
 The applied concentration product is provided by the same organization and is based on 85 GHz SSM/I brightness temperatures, using the ARTIST Sea Ice (ASI) algorithm.
-The product is available on a 12.5 km × 12.5 km grid (Ezraty et al., 2007).
-A comparison with ice drift information obtained from Environmental Satellite (ENVISAT) synthetic aperture radar (SAR) images and long-term moorings equipped with acoustic Doppler current profilers (ADCP) have shown that accuracy of the of IFREMER motion data is high and the uncertainty in the ice area export is around $81 \times 10^3$ km for the NB and $57 \times 10^3$ km for the EB over the entire winter (October- May) (Rozman et al., 2011; Krumpen et al., 2013).
-For more detail about the applied ice drift and concentration products we refer to Ezraty et al. (2007), Girard-Ardhuin and Ezraty (2012), Krumpen et al. (2016).
+The product is available on a 12.5 km ×12.5 km grid (Ezraty et al., 2007).
+A comparison with ice drift information obtained from Environmental Satellite (ENVISAT) Synthetic Aperture Radar (SAR) images and long-term moorings equipped with Acoustic Doppler Current profilers (ADCP) have shown that accuracy of the of IFREMER motion data is high and the uncertainty in ice area export is around 81×10^3 km2 for the NB and 57×10^3 km2 for the EB over the entire winter (Oct-May) (Rozman et al., 2011; Krumpen et al., 2013).
+For more details about the applied ice drift and concentration products we refer to Ezraty et al. (2007); Girard-Ardhuin and Ezraty (2012); Krumpen et al. (2016).